-LinkedIn and Social Selling Expert Joshua B. Lee says there are several things you can do to improve your SSI score, such as completing your profile with the customer in mind.
-In addition, share with others what you can bring to the table and why you would be the right fit for the professional needs in your niche market.
+LinkedIn and Social Selling expert Joshua B. Lee says there are several things you need to do to improve your SSI score, such as complete your profile with the customer in mind.
+In addition, share with others what you can bring to the table and why you would be the right person to meet the needs of your niche market.

-In addition, you can increase your visibility by posting and interacting with high-quality content that is helpful and appropriate for followers.
-Also, give out endorsements for both customers and colleagues and don’t forget to list your skills as a simple, efficient way to show your prospects how you can help them.
+Further, you can increase your visibility by posting and interacting with high-quality content helpful to and appropriate for your followers.
+Also, write endorsements for both customers and colleagues, and don’t forget to list your skills as a simple, efficient way to show your prospects how you can help them.

 Lee also recommends searching for and reaching out to viable prospects and utilizing warm introductions to grow your network.
-Also, take advantage of who has viewed your profile and engage relevant viewers as a way to expand your network.
+Also, take advantage of the Who Viewed Your Profile feature, and engage relevant viewers to expand your network.

-Is the LinkedIn Social Selling Index score just a vanity metric?
+Is the LinkedIn Social Selling Index just a vanity metric?

 Is he right?
-Or does a score of 80 and above show the LinkedIn community that a person or business is on the cutting edge in their field as a thought leader and that they have earned their ranking through an ongoing commitment to daily activity and interaction?
+Or does a score of 80 and above show the LinkedIn community that a person or business is a thought leader in their field and that they have earned their ranking through an ongoing commitment to daily activities?

 What to focus on and what not to bother with?

-One of the best uses for LinkedIn’s SSI Score is as a benchmark and a way to measure the growth of your sales reps before, during and after they receive social selling training.
+One of the best ways to utilize the LinkedIn’s SSI score is to use it as a benchmark and a measure of the growth of your sales reps before, during and after they receive social selling training.

 If your company uses Sales Navigator, both the team account admins and the whole team can see their SSI scores as well as a leaderboard of individuals on the team.
 Additionally, LinkedIn will provide team account admins with insights into how members of the team can increase their SSI scores.

-The team account admins will also get usage reporting that shows them how the overall team and individual team members are leveraging Sales Navigator.
-This includes the Sales Navigator and LinkedIn usage by team member such as logins and the number of searches performed.
+The team account admins will also get usage reports, showing them how the overall team and individual team members are leveraging Sales Navigator.
+This includes the Sales Navigator and LinkedIn usage by team member, such as logins and the number of searches performed.

 The verdict on the LinkedIn SSI score is…

-As I mentioned at the beginning of the article, the validity and usefulness of LinkedIn’s Social Selling Index continues to be a source of much debate and the community seems evenly divided on the question.
+As I mentioned at the beginning of the article, the validity and usefulness of LinkedIn Social Selling Index continues to be a source of much debate, and the community seems evenly divided on the question.